The Visa Waiver Program

 If I entered the US under the Visa Waiver program am I eligible to extend my stay, change to another visa class or adjust status?

-No. Persons in WB or WT status are ineligible for extension of status, change of status or adjustment of status.
+No. Persons in WB or WT status are not eligible to apply to the United States Citizenship and Immigration Services (USCIS) for an extension of status, change of status or adjustment of status.
 Adjustment of status (getting US green cards) is only permitted based upon a petition by an immediate relative such as a spouse.
 But if the visitor seeks to adjust status while in removal because he has violated his status, he is barred from adjusting status.

 What rights do I waive by participating in the Visa Waiver program?